johnosullivan/WSP/README.md

 3) Run the AppTest.java as a JUnit Test.

-Supporting Libraries Needed For Java Project
+Supporting Libraries Needed For Java Project (Located in Jars folder at root)

 - bson-2.13.3.jar
 - hamcrest-core-1.3.jar